Did you happen upon this article because you were looking for information regarding bicycle inventory? Well, you're in

 Cycle inventory in supply chain management affects businesses in the chain as it directly impacts the goods they have on-hand and their ability to fulfill orders.
 Supply chain cycle inventory issues are caused by a number of factors:

 - Demand.
 If demand rises or falls, the amount of inventory moving in the supply chain is directly impacted.
 Understanding demand changes can allow a business to react appropriately to increase sales and limit costs.
 Improper order management based on incorrect data can cause a backlog that can quickly lead to losses.

 - Order lead time.
-The time it takes between an order being placed and the product arriving can cause issues with cycle inventory.
-It is one of the biggest causes of backordering in inventory management.
+The time it takes between an order being placed and the product arriving (see lead time definition) can cause issues with cycle inventory.
+It is one of the biggest causes of backordered items in inventory management.
 Investing in route optimization software may help mitigate these issues.

 - Storage costs.
 The cost of storing inventory rises and falls based on inventory levels and the cycle length.